xujian-jh/notes/Noetic Science/Stephen Covey/The 7 Habits of Highly Effective People/readme.md

 ### 3. Put first things first

+- Time Management Matrix: The 4 Quadrants
   - Quadrant I. Urgent and important (Do) : important deadlines and crises
   - Quadrant II.
 Not urgent but important (Plan) : long-term development
   - Quadrant III.
 Urgent but not important (Delegate) : distractions with deadlines
   - Quadrant IV.
 Not urgent and not important (Eliminate): frivolous distractions

 If habit 2 advises that you are the programmer, habit 3 advises: write the program, become a leader!
 Keep personal integrity: what you say vs what you do.